MicrosoftDocs/msteams-docs/msteams-platform/tabs/tabs-link-unfurling.md

 ## Invoke Stage View from Adaptive Card

 When the user enters an app content URL in a chat, the bot is invoked, and returns [Card actions](../task-modules-and-cards/cards/cards-actions.md) with the option to open the URL.
-Depending on the context and the users client, this URL is opened in the appropriate Stage View UI.
+Depending on the context and the user's client, this URL is opened in the appropriate Stage View UI.
 When the Collaborative Stage View is invoked from Adaptive Cards in a group or meeting chat (and not from a deep link), a new window is opened.

 > [!NOTE]
 >
-> For more information on Cards, See [Adaptive Cards](how-to/build-adaptive-card-tabs.md).
+> For more information on Cards, see [Adaptive Cards](how-to/build-adaptive-card-tabs.md).

 The following images display invoking Collaborative Stage View from Adaptive Cards: